A Simple and Computationally Trivial Estimator for Grouped Fixed Effects Models: Monte Carlo simulations

+In line with Corollary~1 in \cite{Bai2009}, in this setting with i.i.d.~errors and homoskedasticity, the performance of the well-specified IFE estimators is comparable to that of the GFE estimator in terms of bias, even for small values of $T$, but the former displays systematic under-coverage in comparison with the latter.
+Similarly, the BIC selection approach of \cite{BM2015} performs quite well, as conjectured by the authors.
+These three approaches, however, are not immune to misspecifying $G$ or the upper bound $G_{\max}$.

-Table~\ref{tab:monte_carlo_fullGFE_classif} reports the results regarding clustering accuracy.
-For $G=3$, the three measures are little affected by the slow rate of convergence of the preliminary consistent estimator, even for small values of $T$.
-For $G=4$, Precision decreases significantly (between 0.53 and 0.72) while Recall remains at a high level (between 0.77 and 0.95).
-This mitigates the drop in the Rand Index.
+Table~\ref{tab:mcsim_fullGFE_tab4} reports clustering accuracy metrics.
+The three measures are little affected by the introduction of a single covariate and the slow rate of convergence of the preliminary consistent estimator, even for small values of $T$ (compare with Table~\ref{tab:mcsim_pureGFE_tab2}).

+In summary, given that I am not aware of any theoretical result that would guarantee consistency of the BIC selection approach for some of the asymptotic regimes considered in this paper (with possibly $T<<N$), that naive cross-validation for $G$ is not recommended for unsupervised clustering algorithms tasks with sample dependent parameters, and that heuristics such as the ``elbow method'' or ``gap curve'' are generally not theoretically justified \citep[see, e.g., Chapter 14.3.11 in ][]{hastie2009elements}, I would recommend to use the TPWD estimator for inference, especially when $T$ is small, $N$ is large, or $G$ is expected to be large.
+In particular, TPWD scales remarkably well.
+In an unreported Monte Carlo simulation with $N=2000$, $T=7$, and $G=4$, which may be typical in microeconometric applications, the TPWD point estimate of $\beta=1$ is $1.015$ and it takes less than 2 minutes to compute.